-- Courses taken at academic institutions, other than A.B.A. accredited schools, including courses taken at the Yale School of Forestry and Environmental Science, Carnegie Mellon University, the Tuck School of Business at Dartmouth College, the University of Vermont, and the University of Cambridge. - (2) Independent Research Projects. - (3) Practicum portion of an externship. - (4) Practicum portion of Dispute Resolution, Criminal Law, and Land Use Clinic.
+- (1) Courses taken at academic institutions, other than A.B.A. accredited schools, including courses taken at the Yale School of Forestry and Environmental Science, Carnegie Mellon University, the Tuck School of Business at Dartmouth College, the University of Vermont, and the University of Cambridge - (2) Independent Research Projects - (3) Directed Study - (4) Practicum portion of an externship - (5) Practicum portion of Dispute Resolution, Criminal Law, and Land Use Clinic - (6) Legislative Clinic - (7) Vermont Law Review and the Vermont Journal of Environmental Law - (8) Non-law courses and courses not approved for JD credit.